wmaynard/mail-service/ManagingEmailCampaigns.md

 ## Step 1: Defining Message Rewards

 Before we can send rewards out to players, we have to define what the messages will look like when delivered to players.
-We do that by defining **campaigns.**  To do this, we need a new field, `claimCode`, which is used as a unique identifier for the message:
+We do that by defining **campaigns.**  To do this, we need three new fields:

+* `claimCode`, which is used as a unique identifier for the message
+* `redirectUrl`, the URL to send players to after they've **successfully** claimed their rewards
+  * The failure redirect is stored separately in Dynamic Config under DMZ, as `mailClaimFailurePage`.
+When a claim fails, DMZ will not have access to information beyond an error code, and especially when claiming promo codes is concerned it may be desirable to leave a generic error message for players, such as "Ineligible or reward expired", and just leave it at that.
+We will have logs showing more detail if needed.
+* `minimumAgeInSeconds`, the minimum age an account has to be in order to collect the specific campaign rewards

 ```